NewZsh/Notes-for-Learning-Theory/notes.md

 1.1.2 circle loss

-adapt softmax in the case of multiple positive
+insight: classification learning and pairwise learning; adapt softmax in the case of multiple positive

 $$ \mathcal{L}_u $$